Our customers tell us that they have two different approaches to finding prospects and, strangely, it can be related to fishing (stick with us here).

 Sometimes they ‘cast their net out’ using a variety of different marketing techniques and hoover up as many prospects as they can.
 And sometimes they ‘go hunting with spears’ to catch a few big fishes.
 By ‘big fish’ we mean enterprise level customers that will bring in a large amount of revenue.

-In this article we look at how you can use your MIS to do both methods of sales and marketing.
+In this article we're going to show you how you can use your MIS to do both methods of sales and marketing.

 The CRM module in the MIS is great for the usual B2B ‘fishing with a net’ technique.